SAP/spartacus-docs/pages/install/Building-the-Spartacus-Storefront-from-Libraries.md

 **Note:** Some of the statements in the example above were generated by Angular when you first created the app.

-### Import Statements
+#### About the Import Statements

 The import statements import either modules or default data needed by Spartacus.

-### StorefrontModule Settings
+### About the B2cStorefrontModule Settings

-These settings are described in more detail in the Spartacus documentation.
-The following is a brief summary:
+The B2cStorefrontModule settings are described in more detail in the Spartacus documentation.
+The following is a brief summary in case you want to change them.

 - `backend.occ` (`baseUrl`, `prefix`): When combined, the `baseUrl` and `prefix` parameters form the basis for all OCC REST API calls to your SAP Commerce Cloud server.
 The value of `https://localhost:9002` is valid if you have installed SAP Commerce Cloud on a local machine.
 The value of `rest/v2` is the default OCC REST API path.
 Change these values depending on the URL of your SAP Commerce Cloud server, and your prefix configuration.